battisti456/text-based-discord-game-bot/readme.md

+## Discord Text-Based Minigame Bot

+Several discalimers!
-This repository was created on the fly while trying to make small text-based minigames in discord.
+- This repository was created on the fly while trying to make small text-based minigames in discord.
-As it was only ever intended to be run while I was there to correct any mistakes that actually cause errors, I am sure there are many more bugs still left that have not been found.
+- As it was only ever intended to be run while I was there to correct any mistakes that actually cause errors, I am sure there are many more bugs still left that have not been found.
-In addition, the code, while fairly versatile, is not friendly to work with and probably requires many small edits to lots of files to implement features which should be simple, but I never though to add.
+- In addition, the code, while fairly versatile, is not friendly to work with and probably requires many small edits to lots of files to implement features which should be simple, but I never though to add.

 So be warned.

 To begin using it:
 - install all nessasary python libraries
     - 'fogleman_TWL06_scrabble' is not an available library, but is merely the twl.py file from "https://github.com/fogleman/TWL06" by Michael fogleman
 - download missing data resources
     - I have excluded 'data/lichess_db_puzzle.csv' from this repository as it is rather large.
-I found it at "https://database.lichess.org/#puzzles".
+        - I found it at "https://database.lichess.org/#puzzles".
 It could, in theory, be replaced by any csv with chess puzzles.
-The format is "PuzzleId,FEN,Moves,Rating,RatingDeviation,Popularity,NbPlays,Themes,GameUrl,OpeningTags", and I don't use all of these values.
-I only use FEN, Moves, Rating, and Popularity.
-Moves are seperated by spaces, and the first move is the opponents move.
+        - The format is "PuzzleId,FEN,Moves,Rating, RatingDeviation,Popularity,NbPlays,Themes,GameUrl,OpeningTags", and I don't use all of these values.
+        - I only use FEN, Moves, Rating, and Popularity.
+        - Moves are seperated by spaces, and the first move is the opponents move.
 - create your "gamebotconfig.json" file like so:
     - Add the channel id you wan't the bot to run in
     - Add your bot's discord api token